1. The sweet spot

 since it is usually too hard to calculate.
 So,

-2. If the ball is at rest (as in a tennis serve) then
+2. If the ball is at rest (when striking a ball off a

 3. If the bat approaches a ball incident at speed vin